A flexible way to handle async errors in SwiftUI

 Presenting an alert

-With the AlertContext and the alert(...) view modifier in place, we could clean up the initial code to look like this:
+With AlertContext and the alert(...) view modifier in place, we can clean up the code:

 struct MyView: View {